SuzyQ-2117/odin-recipes/README.md

 Create a basic recipe website demonstrating HTML capabilities so far.

-Should consist of minimum 4 ages - index and three recipes.
+Should consist of minimum 4 pages - index and three recipes.
 Include media.